25 August 2022

 Getting started

 AustralianSuper makes it easy to find and work with a professional financial adviser.
-You can meet with an adviser over the phone, face to face, or via secure video link from the comfort of your home.
+You can meet with an adviser over the phone, face to face, or via secure video link from the comfort of your home1.

 References:

-- Personal financial product advice is provided under the Australian Financial Services Licence held by a third party and not by AustralianSuper Pty Ltd. Some personal advice may attract a fee, which would be outlined before any work is completed and is subject to your agreement.
-With your approval, the fee for advice relating to your AustralianSuper account(s) can be deducted from your AustralianSuper account.
+1. Personal financial product advice is provided under the Australian Financial Services Licence held by a third party and not by AustralianSuper Pty Ltd. Some personal advice may attract a fee, which would be outlined before any work is completed and is subject to your agreement.
+With your approval, the fee for advice relating to your AustralianSuper account may be deducted from your AustralianSuper account subject to eligibility criteria.